plybrd/moOdeCDPlayer/README.md

 Similar work is described in https://github.com/TongboZhang/Moode_Extension.
 See additional links there.

+On May the 14th I forked the project maintained by @TheOldPresbyope and started to redevelop the code of the two main scripts and add few other pieces of code.

 ## Design Intent

 We intend the moOde CD playback function to mimic the behavior of a standalone CD player.

-When an audio CD is inserted in the drive, moOde playback stops, the moOde queue is cleared and then loaded with a track list corresponding to the audio tracks on the CD.
-The user can play the tracks in the normal way.
-When the CD is ejected, using the manual eject button on the drive, playback stops and the queue is cleared.
+When an audio CD is inserted in the drive, the new CD is inspected and a playlist is built from its content.
+The moOde playback stops, the moOde queue is cleared and then the playlist is loaded and played.
+When the CD is ejected, using the manual eject button on the drive, playback stops and the playlist and the queue are cleared.
 In particular, moOde retains no memory of the CD or its tracks.
 Saving a track as a favorite or setting it for clock radio will lead to an error later when moOde attempts to play it.
+Nevertheless the generated playlist is saved in a cache directory and can be quickly copied for a new use if the CD is inserted again later on.

 ## Responsiveness